 What is Customer Intelligence?

-Customer data can include demographic data, web and mobile browsing activities, customer sentiment, support team interactions, survey data, social media actions, transactions, customer preferences, and sales team interactions.
+Customer intelligence is the information extracted from customer data with the purpose of understanding customer behavior and producing insights in order to drive future business growth.Customer data can include behavioral data, demographic data, web and mobile browsing activities, customer sentiment, support team interactions, survey data, social media actions, transactions, customer preferences and sales team interactions.

 Why is Customer Intelligence Important for Your Organization?

-Customer intelligence is used by both customer experience and marketing teams, enabling each to understand not just who, what, when and where, but also why.
+Customer intelligence is important for our organization because it provides you with the insights necessary to improve key business metrics such as revenue, retention, acquisition, churn, repeat purchase and many others.Customer intelligence is used by both customer experience, analytics and marketing teams, enabling each to understand not just who, what, when and where, but also why.
 Customer journey analytics can be used to turbocharge customer intelligence by enabling you to analyze customer data within the context of end-to-end customer journeys.

 What’s the Difference between Customer Data, Customer Intelligence and Customer Insights?

-While customer data could just be a single record or instance, customer intelligence results from an analysis of customer data that comes from multiple sources.
-It enables businesses to meet their customers’ needs in order to grow profitably.
+Customer intelligence is an outcome of customer data analysis, where the data is put into context and the result is a meaningful understanding of each customer or group of customers.While customer data could just be a single record or source, customer intelligence results from an analysis of customer data that comes from multiple sources.
+It enables businesses to meet their customers’ needs and grow profitably.

 Customer insights are the actionable information or output that comes from further analyzing and synthesizing customer intelligence.
 It is the ‘why’ behind customer behavior which reveals customer motivations, preferences and sentiments.
 Customer insights are what ultimately drives business action.